cossacklabs/acra/README.md

 ### Quick try (run demo app)

-[Acra Engineering Demo](https://github.com/cossacklabs/acra-engineering-demo) illustrates the integration of Acra data protection suite into existing applications: Django-based web application and python CLI application.
+[Acra Engineering Demo](https://github.com/cossacklabs/acra-engineering-demo) illustrates the integration of Acra data protection suite into existing applications: Django-based web application and Python CLI application.
 We took well-known applications and added the encryption layer.
 Protecting the data is completely transparent for the users and requires minimal changes in the infrastructure.

 <img src="https://github.com/cossacklabs/acra/wiki//Images/readme/AcraEngDemo.png" width="600">